 Notes for track changes.
-This document shows relevant terms and any recommended changes from officers reports for the June 2009 hearing which covers the topics of Administration and Finance, Air, Hazards, Infrastructure, Energy and Waste, Landscapes and Natural Character and Management of Production Soils.
+This document shows relevant terms and any recommended changes from officers reports for the November 2009 hearing covering Water Quality, FARM strategy, Water Quantity, Groundwater and Beds of Rivers and Lakes.

 Any glossary terms which are not relevant to the above set of hearings (including changes recommended from previous hearings) are shown in Grey